Desno365/Desno365.github.io/minecraft/portal2-mod/index.md

 With this mod you can craft the Portal Gun and then shoot!<br>
 You can teleport yourself everywhere with these portals.<br>
 There are five different Portal Guns with different characteristics.<br>
-In this mod you can find also other items taken from the game "Portal": GravityGun, Long Fall Boots, Jumpers, Gels.
+In this mod you can find also other items taken from the game "Portal": Long Fall Boots, Jumpers, Gels.
 And many other features will come out in future updates.

 ---